 In January, students can begin applying for Financial Aid by completing the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
-Application for financial aid is made once each year.
+Application for financial aid is completed once an aid year.

-Financial Aid expires on June 30 and must be renewed every year.
+Financial Aid expires on June 30 and must be renewed every vear.

-The financial aid processing deadlines for the 2014-2015 academic year are:
+The financial aid processing deadlines for the 2015-2016 academic year are:

+Fall July 30, 2015

-Fall July 31, 2014 Spring December 11, 2014 Summer May 14, 2015
+Spring December 10, 2015

+Summer May 12, 2016